SirTimme/DeltaDebugger/README.md

 > Cant handle big inputs currently because the debugger tries to write while the input file is still in use

-> Only shrink the file to one error and discard any additional faulty input
+> Only shrinks the file to one error and discard any additional faulty input